 SHOP - Kiruna Beige Cotton Throw

-From vases and plant pots to lampshades and side tables, fluted designs are very popular in Japandi-inspired rooms.
+From ribbed side tables to pendant lights, fluted designs are very popular in Japandi-inspired rooms.
 Comprising single, muted colours and elegant, clean lines, this design can be quite bold without overpowering a space.

 When it comes to lighting, it’s important to opt for practical, understated designs that uphold the key principles of Japandi design.

 White glass or paper pendant lights make a statement while still embodying the aesthetic’s neutral, minimalist themes.
-These lamps make for the perfect choice, echoing traditional Japanese paper lanterns with a sleek design that looks great in groups of differing heights.
+These minimalist pendant lights make for the perfect choice, echoing traditional Japanese paper lanterns with a sleek design that looks great in groups of differing heights.

 SHOP - Midgard Rattan Lampshade

-Woven lampshades made from wicker, rattan and jute also work well for Japandi lighting.
+Rattan and jute lampshades also work well for Japandi lighting.
 As well as combining natural materials and neutral colours, the open design offers a soft diffusion of light for your Japandi living room that feels warm and inviting.

 If you want to take your Japandi living room to the next level, installing wooden slats or panels on the walls will instantly turn any space into a Japandi-ready canvas.